 I had a friend, I’ll call Sam; a handsome, personable, Italian, Catholic optometrist, who unwittingly visited at Christmas.
 Mom decided he was perfect.
-Because he was in the doctor category, he bypassed all qualifying rounds as she launched into questions regarding his approximate wealth, then segued into her own health problems.
+Because he was technically a doctor, he got to bypass all the intensely personal questions she usually asked, but still inquired about his approximate wealth, then segued into her own health problems.
 She punctuated the conversation with what a wonder I was, and that any man who got me would be lucky.

 After close examination of another man I was dating she said, “Roger, ha comma you gadda dose lilla white marks onna your teet?
 Yes, she pointed out the white marks on his teeth.
 Luckily, he had a sense of humor and didn’t run screaming.

 One of my best friends, who I’ll call Chuck, actually got past her inspections, but not without her telling me, in Italian, (with him sitting right there) that he was nice and she really liked him, but he was going bald and she didn’t like his beard or the way he dressed.
 Then she said, “Chukka, you’re a nize a lookin a boy, ha come a you gadda wear dose baggy panz?
 You make enuffa money, can’d ju buy summa nize a panz?”

 I forbade her to say anything more and she almost lasted a whole 15 minutes, but as we were leaving, I saw her nervously pacing, then explode with, “Eeeeefa I wassa your moder (mother) I would a sneak into your room late atta night anna cut offfa datta damma beard!”